-Celery, Carrots, Onion: These aromatic veggies need to be diced up very small in order to be the same size as the riced cauliflower.
+- Celery, Carrots, Onion: These aromatic veggies need to be diced up very small to be the same size as the riced cauliflower.
 They add bulk and flavor once sautéed in the butter and spices.

-Ghee or Butter: This is what everything gets sautéed in and adds a rich buttery flavor that compliments the holiday season perfectly.
-If you are following a paleo diet, swap the butter for avocado oil.
+- Ghee or Butter: This is what everything gets sautéed in and adds a rich buttery flavor that compliments the holiday season perfectly.
+Swap the butter for avocado oil if you are following a paleo diet.

-2️⃣ Add carrots, onion, celery and seasonings to pan and sauté for about 5 minutes or until vegetables are softened.
+2️⃣ Add carrots, onion, celery, and seasonings to the pan and sauté for about 5 minutes or until vegetables are softened.

 3️⃣ Add in frozen riced cauliflower and dried cranberries and sauté until mixture is completely cooked and warmed through.

 4️⃣ Adjust seasonings as necessary and serve hot.

 For Paleo Stuffing, use avocado or olive oil to sauté everything, but if you can tolerate ghee or butter, it really makes a difference!

 For Whole30 Stuffing, make sure you are using ghee instead of butter.
 If you choose to add dried cranberries, make sure they are completely unsweetened.

 When cutting up the celery, carrots and onion, try to make everything the same size, so it all cooks evenly